LordTrentonian/Doctorwho01/README.md

 # Doctorwho01
-Just a catch file to open the theme song on youtube and wait then show a flashing logo in a cmd window
+Just a batch file to open the theme song on youtube and wait then show a flashing logo in a cmd window